Nebo15/sage/README.md

 - Guarantees that transaction steps are completed or all failed steps are compensated;
 - Much simpler and easier to test code for transaction and compensation function implementations;
-- Retries, caching, circuit breaking and asynchronous requests;
+- Retries, circuit breaking and asynchronous requests;
 - Declarative way to define your transactions and run them.

 ## Critical Error Handling